 The Northumberland County Show has long celebrated excellence in agriculture, food production and animal husbandry, with a huge array of competitive classes.
 With educational and entertaining displays, trade stands, local food and drink, children’s activities and main arena attractions, it offers a wonderful day out for all.

-James Wardle, former Chairman, added, “What is less known is that Tynedale Agricultural Society is philanthropic in its own right, regularly donating surplus revenue to other local charities including The Country Trust, RABI and NE Air Ambulance, and funding up to five annual bursaries for local young people studying agriculture or land based courses in Higher Education.
+James Wardle, former Chairman, added, “What is less known is that Tynedale Agricultural Society Ltd is philanthropic in its own right, regularly donating surplus revenue to other local charities including The Country Trust, RABI and NE Air Ambulance, and funding up to four annual bursaries for local young people studying agriculture or land based courses in Higher Education.
 Annually the Society provides long service awards to employees with over thirty five years’ continuous service to industries related to agriculture.
-The team also host an information sharing hub for other local shows; sharing best practice and disseminating information produced by the national ASAO (Association for Shows, Agricultural and Outdoor events).”
+The team also host an information sharing hub for other local shows; sharing best practice and disseminating information produced by the national ASAO (Association of Show and Agricultural and Organisations).”

 The Queen’s Award for Voluntary Service aims to recognise outstanding work by volunteer groups to benefit their local communities.
 It was created in 2002 to celebrate the Queen’s Golden Jubilee.
 Recipients are announced each year on 2nd June, the anniversary of the Queen’s Coronation.

-Representatives of Tynedale Agricultural Society will receive the award from The Duchess of Northumberland, Lord Lieutenant of the County, later this summer.
-Furthermore, two volunteers from Tynedale Agricultural Society will attend a garden party at Buckingham Palace in May 2021, along with other recipients of this year’s Award.
+Representatives of Tynedale Agricultural Society Ltd will receive the award from The Duchess of Northumberland, Lord Lieutenant of the County, at some point in 2022.
+Furthermore, two volunteers from Tynedale Agricultural Society will attend a garden party at Buckingham Palace in May 2021, (postponed due to Covid) along with other recipients of this year’s Award.